mutemaniac/gaucho/README.md

    - `CATTLE_SECRET_KEY`
    - `CATTLE_URL`

+#### SSL Validation

+If you want to turn off SSL validation because you are using a self-signed certificate or a private CA-signed certificate, you can pass the environment variable:

+    - `SSL_VERIFY=false`

+You can also mount the SSL certificate chain into the container, and pass the path to the certificate as an environment variable:

+   - `-v /path/to/ca_chain.crt:/root/ca.crt`
+   - `-e SSL_VERIFY=/root/ca.crt`

 #### Rancher Agent Container

 If you run Gaucho in a container on Rancher, rather than set the environment